Metronidazole for dogs: Vet’s guide to dosage and side effects

 Where can I buy metronidazole for dogs?

-Metronidazole is a prescription drug, so it must be dispensed by your veterinarian or a pharmacy.
+Metronidazole is a prescription drug, so it must be dispensed by your vet or a pharmacy.
 Most veterinary clinics charge small fees for written prescriptions to take elsewhere, which should be considered before deciding where to fill your prescription.

 Dr. Diana Hasler BVM&S MRCVS